wildintellect/ucdthesis/README.md

 Modfied specifically to the UCD thesis class by Shwaine <shwaine@shwaine.com>

-Most Recent changes by Dylan Beaudette, 2006 Clarification and posting by Alex Mandel, 2010
+Most Recent changes by Dylan Beaudette, 2006 Clarification and posting by Alex Mandel <tech@wildintellect.com>, 2010

 Contact us with questions and updates, we've posted the source on github so it's easier to accept changes and allow people to post their own variations.